On Stein's Identity and Near-Optimal Estimation in High-dimensional Index Models: Introduction

+Direct optimization of the nonconvex phase retrieval problem was considered by \cite{candes2015phasewf} and \cite{sun2016geometric}, which propose estimators based on iterative algorithms that are statistical optimal.
+However, they rely on the assumption that $X$ is Gaussian.
+A careful look at their proofs reveal that extending them to a wider class of distributions is significantly challenging -- for example, they require sharp concentration inequalities for polynomials of degree four of $X$, which would lead to suboptimal rate even when $X$ is sub-Gaussian.
+Furthermore, their results are not agnostic to the link function as well.
+Similar observations could be made for both convex~\citep{li2013sparse} and nonconvex estimators~\citep{cai2015optimal} for sparse phase retrieval in high dimensions.
 In addition, a surprising result for SIM was established in~\cite{plan2015generalized}.
-They show that when $X$ is Gaussian, even when the link function is unknown, one could estimate $\beta^*$ at the optimal statistical rate with the convex Lasso estimator.
-Unfortunately, their assumptions on the link function is rather restrictive and rule out several interesting models including phase retrieval.
+They show that when $X$ is Gaussian, for a class of unknown link functions, one could estimate $\beta^*$ at the optimal statistical rate with the convex Lasso estimator.
+Unfortunately, their assumption on the link function is rather restrictive and rule out several interesting models including phase retrieval.
 Furthermore, none of the above procedures are applicable to the case of MIMs.
-A line of work pioneered by Ker-Chau Li, focused on estimation in MIMs in the low-dimensional setting.
-We provide a discuss about them in the related work section, but they again require restrictive assumption on either the link functions or on the distribution of $X$.
-For example, $X$ is required to be elliptically symmetric, which prevents it from being widely applicable.